SolidOS/solidos/README.md

 ### For anyone with an eye for design

 [Solid-ui](https://github.com/solid/solid-ui) does the heavy lifting to all things UI for SolidOS.
-Currently we use [Storybook](https://storybook.js.org/) to help develop components independent of other panes.
-Make sure to visit the [solid-ui readme](https://github.com/solid/solid-ui) for information of how to set it up and get started.
+Currently, we use [Storybook](https://storybook.js.org/) to help develop components independent of other panes.
+Make sure to visit the [solid-ui readme](https://github.com/solid/solid-ui) for information on how to set it up and get started.
 There is a second option to run Solid-ui on its own.
 Read about it at [Debugging solid-ui using Solid Pane Tester](#Debugging-solid-ui-using-Solid-Pane-Tester).

 You can also find the current issues over at the [solid-ui issues](https://github.com/solid/solid-ui/issues).
 And some more information over at the [developer guide](https://github.com/solid/solidos/wiki/Solid-UI-tips).

-SolidOS needs a lot of improvements on UI, including UX and styleguides.
+SolidOS needs a lot of improvements on UI, including UX and style-guides.
 Maybe you are the one who can help out?

 ## License